StellaWu943/big_data_final/README.md

 - [Apache Spark 3.5.0 Release Notes](https://arxiv.org/abs/2305.14292](https://spark.apache.org/releases/spark-release-3-5-0.html)): For understanding recent changes, including deprecations (e.g., Arrow config changes).

 ## How to contribute (if open-source) (Xinyi)
+While this project was designed as a course deliverable, its pipeline structure and focus on transportation performance modeling make it suitable for further development as an open-source research tool.

+Future contributions could include:
+Incorporating real-time weather and traffic feeds as additional features;
+Building a web-based interface for real-time arrival predictions;
+Extending support for multi-class classification (e.g., early, on time, delayed);
+Applying model interpretability tools (e.g., SHAP, feature importance analysis) to understand delay drivers.

+If open-sourced, contributors are encouraged to fork the repository, follow the existing structure, and submit pull requests with documentation.

 ## Sample run/output?